-Here we have mentioned 12 simple ways that will give you an idea on how to prepare toddler for new baby.
+Here we have mentioned simple ways that will give you an idea on how to prepare your toddler for a new baby.
 Check them out.

-Before your baby arrives, ask your toddler to help you select all the items you’re going to need for your newborn, like clothes, room decoration, toys etc. Your toddler will develop a sense of responsibility and feel that she too can make decisions.
+Before your baby arrives, ask your older child to help you select all the items you’re going to need for your newborn, like clothes, room decoration, toys etc. Your toddler will develop a sense of responsibility and feel that she too can make decisions.

 2. Let Your Toddler Feel: